sttng/gb-stuff/sotn/readme.md

 ![gamedotcom6.jpg](gamedotcom6.jpg)

-Last but not least, a blurry shot of Draculas den or the castle keep.
+Last but not least, a blurry shot of Draculas [throne room](https://castlevania.fandom.com/wiki/Throne_Rooms).
 Looking at the blurry status bar it seems from the improved revision.